gparmer/ANRsim/01_legacy_evt_econs/article.md

 <center><img src="qdraw0.png" width=500px></center>

 **Discussion.**
 - **procons** interestingly comes out at the top of the bunch.
-This is because once **procons** is installed, efficiency is one draw for one click.
-The only reason the efficiency is slightly less than one is due to dead draws of the subsequent Professional Contacts.
+This is because except for **procons** draw and the click to play the Professional Contacts, every click is spent either on drawing, or on clicking **procons**.
+The main reason the efficiency is slightly less than one is due to dead draws of the subsequent Professional Contacts.
 - **evts+procons** demonstrates the lowest efficiency, in contrast to the credit efficiency graphs.
-This is due to three factors:  first, the Professional Contact dead draws; second, drawing the subsequent economic events decrease draw quality; third, the draw power of **procons** is less than the draw events.
+This is due to three factors:  first, the Professional Contacts dead draws; second, drawing the subsequent economic events decrease draw quality; third, the draw power of **procons** is less than the draw events.
 - The draw efficiency of **evts** is slowed down by 1) drawing economy events, and 2) playing them to gain credits.  **evts+draw** has more quality draw efficiency.
-This shows the exact draw efficiency increase for the draw events.
+This answers the question, "how much of an impact will adding card draw into my deck have"?
 - *pvp* decks (the lines are overlapped) have decreased quality draw efficiency due to the clicks to draw the Prepaid Voice Pads, and the clicks to play them.
 Though they accelerate the credit efficiency, they degrade draw efficiency.

 The next graph emphasizes the click efficiency for quality draws.
 All the **draw** decks show a boost at low click numbers due to draw cards in the starting hand, and then settle into a steady-state efficiency.
 Spoiler:  Andromeda is good.